top of page

 The accident rates in Bali can vary year to year but are currently amongst the highest in the world.
 Sadly we are now part of those statistics, and we want to raise awareness to help you avoid the same situation as us.

 There are an estimated 3.9 million scooters alone in Bali, Indonesia.
-This number has been steadily increasing in recent years, as scooters have become the preferred mode of transportation for many people on the island.
-Scooters are affordable, fuel-efficient, and easy to maneuver in the congested traffic of Bali.
-However, they can also be dangerous, as they are often involved in accidents.
+To put that into perspective, the population of the entire island is just over 4 million!
+On top of that, the number has been steadily increasing in recent years, as scooters have become the preferred mode of transportation for many people on the island.

 In 2019, there sadly were over 1,000 people killed in motorcycle accidents alone in Bali.
 Officially there are over 10,000 accidents involving bikes every year on the island, although the total is believed to be far higher due to a lack of reporting of minor incidents.